TheBikramLama/link-preview/README.md

 ## Options

 -   `cacheTtl` (default: 1800): Time-to-live for caching link metadata in seconds.
--   `selector` (default: 'data-link-preview'): Attribute used to select links for preview.
+-   `selector` (default: 'data-tb-link-preview'): Attribute used to select links for preview.
 -   `defaultClass` (default: '__lp-preview'): Default class for the link preview.
 -   ... and more customizable styling and behavior options.